-Have you ever invested any of your hard earned capital with Purshe Kaplan Sterling Investments (CRD#: 35747)?
-If so, you should be aware of the allegations of misconduct that have been leveled against this broker-dealer.
-Based in Albany, New York, this firm is licensed to operate in all 50 U.S. states and in the District of Columbia.
+Purshe Kaplan Sterling Investments (CRD#: 35747) is based in Albany, New York, and is licensed to operate in all 50 U.S. states and in the District of Columbia.

 At Sonn Law Group, we are committed to fighting for the legal rights and financial interests of investors.
-Here, our top-rated securities fraud attorneys highlight the history of complaints and industry sanctions that have been brought against Purshe Kaplan Sterling Investments.
+Here, our top-rated securities fraud attorneys highlight notable complaints and industry sanctions that have been brought against Purshe Kaplan Sterling Investments.

 Non-Traded Real Estate Investment Trusts (REITs)